 If you are a current student, you can navigate through the menu at left to access important information about policies and procedures that you need to know while at the UW, as well as resources about coursework, dissertations, and professional opportunities.
 If you are a prospective student, you also can find information about how to apply, what you’ll need, and what to expect.

 A useful summary of our program and its policies can be found in the Graduate Program Handbook, accessible as a PDF here:

-If you have any questions about the program not answered here, please do not hesitate to contact one of us: Jordanna Bailkin (Director of Graduate Studies), Lori Anthony (Graduate Program Assistant), and Matt Erickson (Director of Academic Services).
-You also are free to drop by and see us in person in Smith Hall 206.
+If you have any questions about the program not answered here, please do not hesitate to contact one of us: Purnima Dhavan (Director of Graduate Studies), Lori Anthony (Graduate Program Adviser), and Tracy Maschman Morrissey (Director of Academic Services).
+You also are free to drop by and see us in person in Smith Hall 315.
 Whether you’re already enrolled or just considering applying, we are happy to hear from you.